 Another research study on the anti-infective properties of EGCG concludes: “for most of the enveloped viruses, like HCV, HIV, HSV and influenza, ECGC has been shown to alter or damage the virus particles and so prevent viral entry.
 Therefore, it is hypothesized that the primary target of EGCG is the viral membrane while the host cell membrane appears to be unaffected.
 Other catechins do not have such a strong ability to bind to viral membranes.”
 Here is another research paper dedicated entirely to the evaluation of green tea extract as a safe personal hygiene against viral infections.
 The paper concluded that “green tea extract based antiviral agents could be formulated as a safe and environmentally friendly personal hygiene against viral infections.”
 Yet, another study I already mentioned showed that gargling with tea catechin extracts prevented influenza infection in elderly nursing home residents.

-Finally, this study showed that “theaflavins (polyphenols) extracted from black tea were able to neutralize bovine conronavirus and rotavirus infections.”
-Meaning you may want to throw some black tea into the mix as well as this study specifically showed higher success with black tea than green.
+Finally, this study showed that “theaflavins (polyphenols) extracted from black tea were able to neutralize bovine coronavirus and rotavirus infections.”
+Meaning you may want to throw some black tea into the mix as well, as this study specifically showed higher success with black tea than green.
 However, that does not negate all the other studies that show the incredible benefits of green tea and EGCG when it comes to the prevention and treatment of viral infections.

 Green Tea/EGCG Cautions and Considerations: